LCBH/UKano/README.md

 conditionals.

-If the tool cannot guess idealizations of outputs (to check frame opacity), you can compute them manually and add it to the file as follow.
+If the tool cannot guess idealizations of outputs (to check frame opacity), you can play with the options described in [Sectionc Idealizations Heuristics](#idealizations-heuristics) or compute them manually and add it to the file as explained next.

 First, the equational theory must declare a constant `hole` by adding this
 line: `free hole:bitstring.`.
-Output messages that cannot be guessed automatically should be of the form: `choice[u,uh]` where `u` is the real message outputted by the protocol and `uh` is the idealization of any concrete message outputted here (by using the constant `hole` instead of holes).
+Output messages that cannot be guessed automatically should be of the form: `choice[u,uh]` where `u` is the real message outputted by the protocol and `uh` is the idealization of any concrete message outputted here (by using the constant `hole`).
+All `hole` will be replaced by a fresh session name.

 Finally, when frame opacity cannot be checked directly, it is sometimes possible to make ProVerif prove it just by slightly modifying the file